vertueux/smov/README.md

 I started this project at the beginning of the year 2022 in January, and since then I have spent a minimum of time on it.
 Unfortunately, 2022 is also the year I take my final middle school exam ("Le Brevet", in french), allowing me to go to high school.
 With these exams, as well as the other sub-projects and learning that I was doing externally, the project has not progressed that much.

-But I'm now back, in August, and ready to make great progress on this project.
+But I'm now back, and ready to make great progress on this project.

 ## Supported Platforms
 This package is designed and tested to be compatible with ROS2 Humble and ROS2 Foxy running on a [Raspberry Pi](https://www.raspberrypi.com/) with other tools like servos & micro-controllers.